VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Additional Reconstruction Visualization

 \section{Additional Reconstruction Visualization}

-Fig.~\ref{fig:supp_qual} illustrates additional qualitative comparisons between our VesselTok and strong baselines, such as 3DShape2VecSet and Hunyuan3D 2.0.
+Fig.~\ref{fig:supp_qual} illustrates additional qualitative comparisons between Hunyuan3D 2.0, 3DShape2VecSet, and VesselTok.
 Across diverse anatomies and graph sizes, VesselTok more faithfully preserves thin peripheral branches and long-range connectivity, while producing fewer spurious fragments or missed segments than the baselines.
 In contrast, 3DShape2VecSet and Hunyuan3D 2.0 more often exhibit discontinuities and occasional topological artifacts.